-Most mornings, I like to start my day with a matcha tea.
-It’s my go-to health tonic which simply combines Healthy Chef Matcha and hot water into an emerald green elixir that is full of antioxidants and makes me feel energised for the busy day ahead.
+Most mornings, I like to start my day with a Matcha Gree Tea.
+It's my go-to health tonic which simply combines Healthy Chef Matcha and hot water into an emerald green elixir that is full of antioxidants and makes me feel energised for the busy day ahead.

-When I get to work, I’ll often make a hot pumpkin seed milk matcha latte or matcha infused protein-rich smoothie which is so creamy and dessert-like it’s hard to believe it is for breakfast!
-This smoothie satisfies my cravings and keeps my blood sugars stable so I don’t crave anything sweet during the day.
+When I get to work, I'll often make a hot pumpkin seed milk matcha latte or matcha infused protein-rich smoothie, which is so creamy and dessert-like it's hard to believe it is for breakfast!
+This smoothie satisfies my cravings and keeps my blood sugars stable.

-Matcha tea is my smart swap for coffee and milky lattes, which can often play with my blood sugar, leading to weight gain, especially during the winter months when I’m craving more warming drinks.
-A 2005 study in the American Journal of Clinical Nutrition found that participants who drank catechin-rich green tea daily dropped almost twice as much weight in 12 weeks as participants who didn’t.
+Matcha tea is my smart swap for coffee and milky lattes, which can often play with my blood sugar, leading to weight gain, especially during the winter months when I'm craving more warming drinks.
+A 2018 study found that participants drinking matcha experienced enhanced fat oxidation during a 30-min brisk walk, and were achieving a greater weight-loss overall.

 LONGER - LASTING ENERGY

-To obtain all its benefits, choose Healthy Chef Ceremonial Grade Organic Matcha.
-Ceremonial Grade Organic Matcha is high in antioxidants and recognised as the highest quality matcha tea in the world as it uses the young leaves of the green tea plant.
+To obtain all its benefits, choose Ceremonial Grade Organic Matcha.
+Ceremonial Grade Organic Matcha is high in antioxidants, and recognised as the highest quality matcha tea in the world as it uses the young leaves of the green tea plant.

 THE TEA EVERY WOMAN SHOULD DRINK